Huldrych Zwingli: Second Disputation

-Reformation progresses in Zürich (1524–1525)
+Reformation progresses in Zurich (1524–1525)

+Huldrych Zwingli was a major figure in the Swiss Reformation, advocating for the authority of scripture and the rejection of religious practices not supported by the Bible.
+His preaching and teachings helped spread Reformation ideas beyond Switzerland and influenced the development of Protestantism throughout Europe.

 In December 1523, the council set a deadline of Pentecost in 1524 for a solution to the elimination of the Mass and images.
 Zwingli gave a formal opinion in Vorschlag wegen der Bilder und der Messe (Proposal Concerning Images and the Mass).
 He did not urge an immediate, general abolition.
-The council decided on the orderly removal of images within Zürich, but rural congregations were granted the right to remove them based on majority vote.
+The council decided on the orderly removal of images within Zurich, but rural congregations were granted the right to remove them based on majority vote.
 The decision on the Mass was postponed.

 Evidence of the effect of the Reformation was seen in early 1524.
 Candlemas was not celebrated, processions of robed clergy ceased, worshippers did not go with palms or relics on Palm Sunday to the Lindenhof, and triptychs remained covered and closed after Lent.
 Opposition to the changes came from Konrad Hofmann and his followers, but the council decided in favour of keeping the government mandates.
 When Hofmann left the city, opposition from pastors hostile to the Reformation broke down.
 The bishop of Constance tried to intervene in defending the Mass and the veneration of images.
 Zwingli wrote an official response for the council and the result was the severance of all ties between the city and the diocese.

 Although the council had hesitated in abolishing the Mass, the decrease in the exercise of traditional piety allowed pastors to be unofficially released from the requirement of celebrating Mass.
 As individual pastors altered their practices as each saw fit, Zwingli was prompted to address this disorganised situation by designing a communion liturgy in the German language.
 This was published in Aktion oder Brauch des Nachtmahls (Act or Custom of the Supper).
 Shortly before Easter, Zwingli and his closest associates requested the council to cancel the Mass and to introduce the new public order of worship.